 The remainder of this paper is organized as follows.
-In the next section, I describe what textual data I use and how I convert it into machine readable format.
-Moreover, I discuss the variables that I use for validating the indicator.
-Section 3 explains the methodology.
-Results are discussed in section 4.
-I use the developed indicator to identify phases of recession in Swiss economic history in section 5.
-In section 6 I conduct a series of robustness checks.
+In the next section, I describe the textual data in more detail.
+Section 3 explains the methodology to create the business cycle indicator.
+In section 4, I evaluate the indicators and discuss the business cycle chronology.
+Section 5 conducts a series of robustness checks.
 The last section concludes.